Joint Custody Work Explained

 Contact BB Law Group PLLC

-If you are looking to establish a joint custody arrangement or have questions about your existing custody agreement, we encourage you to call BB Law Group PLLC at (832) 534-2589 to schedule a confidential evaluation.
-Our team is here to provide the personalized support and legal experience you need during this challenging time.
+Suppose you want to establish a joint custody arrangement or have questions about your shared custody agreement.
+In that case, we encourage you to call BB Law Group PLLC at (832) 534-2589 to schedule a confidential evaluation.
+Our Texas child custody lawyers in our law firm have the legal knowledge and proven track record to assist and help you with your case.